AdobeDocs/commerce-admin.en/help/catalog/search-results.md

 ![Search results with pagination controls](./assets/storefront-search-results-shorts.png)<!-- zoom -->

+>[!IMPORTANT]
+>
+>Due to the Elasticsearch 7 end-of-support announcement for August 2023, it is recommended that all Adobe Commerce customers migrate to the OpenSearch 2.x search engine.
+For information about migrating your search engine during product upgrade, see [Migrating to OpenSearch](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/opensearch-migration.html) in the _Upgrade Guide_.

 ## Keyword mapping to extend search results

 This technique uses an attribute to create a keyword-based association between two products so that a search for either product returns results for both products.
 You can use keyword mapping to promote a product in search results where it otherwise would not appear.